-disabled pupils? • • • Strengths Areas for improvement All new staff participate in the school's induction programme as detailed in the Induction Policy.
+Do you ensure that teachers and teaching assistants have the necessary training to teach and support disabled pupils?
+Strengths All new staff participate in the school's induction programme as detailed in the Induction Policy.
 Support staff have a six-month probationary period during which they attend two probation meetings, at which their progress and training needs are discussed on a 1-1 confidential basis.
 All staff have annual performance management meetings during which training needs are identified.
 There are five INSET days throughout the school year for staff training.
 One hour per week is set aside for class/whole school CPD.
 Training records are held electronically, and hard copies of signing-in sheets and certificates are held in the school office.

-Do you ensure that teachers and teaching assistants have the necessary training to teach and support

-Are your classrooms optimally organised for disabled pupils?
-Strengths New, purpose built school (opened 2015) Areas for improvement Do lessons provide opportunities for all pupils to achieve?
+Areas for improvement Are your classrooms optimally organised for disabled pupils?
+Strengths New, purpose built school (opened 2015 Areas for improvement Do lessons provide opportunities for all pupils to achieve?
 Strengths The school offers a differentiated curriculum based on the individual needs of pupils.
+Literacy and maths interventions are in place for particular pupils.
 All pupils have Personal Learning Goals (PLGs).
 Data analysis identifies individual pupil progress.
 Areas for improvement Are lessons responsive to pupil diversity?
 Strengths See above.
 The school's differentiated approach is evidenced in planning.
 The school's approach to diversity is evidenced in its vision, 'Everyone is Valued', and in its four key aims.
-Areas for improvement Do lessons involve work to be done by individuals, pairs, groups and the whole cla iss?
-Strengths Pupils often work in small groups or with one to one support, and all teachers demonstrate in their planning differentiation for cohorts of pupils within their class.
+Areas for improvement Do lessons involve work to be done by individuals, pairs, groups and the wl nole class?
+Strengths Classes are frequently broken down into ability groups, and all teachers demonstrate in their planning differentiation for cohorts of pupils within their class.
 Areas for improvement Are pupils encouraged to take part in music, drama and physical activities?
 Strengths Pupils are able to access a range of physical activities through use of the hydrotherapy pool, Sidmouth swimming pool, the school hall and the Sports Barn at Bicton College.
 Further outdoor activities take place using the Bicton College grounds.
 Cohorts of pupils participate enthusiastically in Devon organised competitive SEN Sports Events such as athletics events, cricket and football competitions, swimming galas.
 Enrichment includes music and choir activities.
-Do staff recognise and allow for the mental effort expended by some disabled pupils.
-Areas for improvement oils for example using lip reading?
-Strengths Staff take an individualised approach to pupils, e.g. allowing processing time, or producing individual timetables.
-Staff are trained to recognise when a task has reached its end for a particular child and will provide other distractions/activities for that pupil.
-Tasks are broken down into short bursts with frequent breaks, if appropriate.
-Areas for improvement Do staff provide alternative ways of giving access to experience or understanding for disabled pupils who cannot engage in particular activities, for example some forms of exercise in physical education?
-Strengths Pupils follow personalised programmes and specific activities for pupils are evidenced in teachers' planning.
-The school is equipped with a light room, dark room, rebound room and hydrotherapy pool, and hoists make these fully accessible.
-Physiotherapy and hydrotherapy programmes are in place for those pupils who need them.
-Special yoga classes are organised for those pupils who would most benefit from this form of intervention.
-Some identified pupils attend Riding for the Disabled sessions.
-Areas for improvement
+Areas for improvement Do staff recognise and allow for the mental effort expended by some disabled pupils for example using lip reading?
+Strengths Areas for improvement